imberda/tomcat-principle-provider-valve/README.md

 ===============================
 Provides the ability to run your tomcat web app utilising container managed security on the your developer workstation without having to configure, provide or deal with authentcation.

-The use case this covers is where you have a tomcat web app which has something like the following in the web.xml file:
+This deals with the case where you have a tomcat web app with a web.xml with something like the following:

+    ...
     <security-constraint>
         <web-resource-collection>
             <web-resource-name>some Resources which are protected</web-resource-name>